-'''

-10 100E-01 10- 100E-01-
+10 100E-01 10-100E-01-

-'''

 If a minus sign is the first character in a numeric data field, the sign position is fixed as the next output position.
 When the number being printed is positive, a blank is output; otherwise a minus sign is printed.
 The following example demonstrates this feature.

-'''

-PRINT USING "-##### "; 10, -10
+PRINT USING #####10, - 10

-'''

-which outputs:
+which outputs

+10 - 10

 Any time a number will not fit within a numeric data field without truncating digits before the decimal point, a percent sign is printed followed by the number in the standard format.

-For instance:
+Numbers may be printed in exponential forniat by appending one or more uparrows to the end of the numeric data field.
+For example, the following program segment:

+X = 12.345 PRINT USING X, -X

+would output: